 BOE keeps powder dry as Brexit moves into next stages

-[LONDON] The Bank of England (BOE) signalled it will focus on the next phase of Brexit negotiations as two policy makers continued to push for an immediate interest-rate cut.
+THE Bank of England (BOE) signalled it will focus on the next phase of Brexit negotiations as two policymakers continued to push for an immediate interest-rate cut.

-The bank's Monetary Policy Committee, led by Governor Mark Carney, voted 7-2 to hold rates at 0.75 per cent.
-Michael Saunders and Jonathan Haskel maintained their push for an immediate cut, saying that with little room for looser policy, "risk management considerations favoured a prompt response to downside risks."
+The bank's Monetary Policy Committee, led by its governor Mark Carney, voted 7-2 to hold rates at 0.75 per cent.
+Michael Saunders and Jonathan Haskel maintained their push for an immediate cut, saying that with little room for looser policy, "risk management considerations favoured a prompt response to downside risks".

 The BOE cut its projection for fourth-quarter growth to 0.1 per cent from 0.2 per cent and said it still expects inflation to slow to around 1.25 per cent in the spring, well below the 2 per cent target.
 It also noted that the labour market might be loosening, though it remains tight.